Karuta-City/KC_DyeDocumentation/index.md

 DM the bot:
 ``g!report $nd7g I didn't post this dye but I am recieving the DMs.
 Can you check the logs for me?``<br>
 <img src='https://cdn.discordapp.com/attachments/846618628837212170/850004640836616203/unknown.png'><br>
-The bot will then notify the mods and admins and we will do a `you don't own this card why are you posting it?` :) <br><br>
+The bot will then notify the mods and admins and we will do a `you don't own this dye why are you posting it?` :) <br><br>
 <b>I can only see invalid-user as the buyer.
 What should I do?</b><br><br>
 If you see invalid-user, please DM an admin, moderator or helper and they can get the id and the username of the buyer for you!<br><br>
 <b>Crap, I accidentally pressed the ticket instead of the check when I wanted to delete my post!
 What should I do?</b><br><br>